top of page

 THE DAILY SCHEDULE

 Run Britannia is pure and simple in that the format is eat, sleep, run, repeat.
-Yes there will be some recovery elements, admin time and a few other bits and bobs, but most of your time will be taken up by running & sleeping.
+Yes there will be some recovery elements, admin time and a few other bit and bobs, but most of your time will be taken up by running & sleeping.

 As we discussed in the webinar, we will aim to settle into a regular daily routing so that you know what to expect each day and this should help your minds & bodies to fall into habit.
 This was tried and tested to positive effect on the test pilot.